CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 # **Part 2: Tuntin**

 Tuntin, a frontier town, is perched atop the remnants of a much older settlement.
-Centuries ago, the former Tuntin thrived as a bustling human town, firmly allied with the dwarves and gnomes of the Tundelver's Pact.
+Centuries ago, the former Tuntin thrived as a bustling mudblood town, firmly allied with the dwarves and gnomes of the Tundelver's Pact.
 However, the same horde of marauders who plundered the mines at Tide Echo Cavern razed the settlement, causing Tuntin to be abandoned and left in ruins for ages.

 Over the past three or four years, resilient settlers from the cities of Reddwall and Waterdeep embarked on the challenging mission of resurrecting the Tuntin of old.
 Out of these efforts, a thriving frontier town now stands, attracting a diverse array of inhabitants such as farmers, woodcutters, fur traders, and prospectors, all enticed by tales of gold and platinum hidden within the nearby foothills of the Sword Mountains.